nagarajubhargav2006-blip/Presidio-Based-PII-Detection/README.md

 A web-based application that detects, highlights, and masks **Personally Identifiable Information (PII)** from text and documents using **Microsoft Presidio** with custom Indian-specific recognizers.

-This tool helps identify sensitive data such as Aadhaar numbers, PAN numbers, phone numbers, credit cards, emails, and locations before sharing or storing data.
+This tool helps identify and protect sensitive data such as names, addresses, Aadhaar numbers, PAN numbers, phone numbers, credit cards, emails, and voter IDs before sharing or storing data.

 ---